mrOranger/Javascript/Typescript/README.md

 const result = concat(['a', 'b'], ['d', 'f']); //[a, b, d, f]
 ```

-this function works fine, however, it can concat only array of strings, it would be better if it can concatenate also strings of numbers or something else, how can we solve this problem?
+this function works fine, however, it can concatenate only array of strings, it would be better if it can concatenate also strings of numbers or something else, how can we solve this problem?
 Of course, we can implement different versions of the same function, working with different types, on the other hand it would be a cumbersome solution ... or we can use **generics**.

-If you have worked with another object oriented programming language, you probably know that there is a native mechanism to create methods or functions that acceps any type of input.
-In TypeScript, we can create a generic function symply using the angle brackets like this:
+If you have worked with another object oriented programming language, you probably know that there is a native mechanism to create methods or functions that accept any type of input.
+In TypeScript, we can create a generic function simply using the angle brackets like this:

 ```typescript
 function concat<T>(firstArray: T[], secondArray: T[]): T[] {